NickyFrs/hma-bds/README.md

 ## Credit
 ---
-- Hope Music Academy for letting me use their content and alowing me to present the idea.
+- Hope Music Academy for letting me use their content and allowing me to present the idea.
 - The code used in the construction of the navbar was obtained from the Code Institute tutorials.
 - Thanks to Kevin Powell YouTuber and his channel.
 For CSS coding tips and explanations.
-- The Lorem Ipsum test was generatore from [this site](https://loremipsum.io/) for the wireframes
+- The Lorem Ipsum test was generated from [this site](https://loremipsum.io/) for the wireframes
 - Philip Morris for guidance and help on testing.